Shadow Finder

 Description

-Enter shadow length and object height, (or, instead, ) for a research source image, then also the date and time of the image, and see the potential locations at which such a shadow could be created for that point in time as the bright area (circle) on the world map.
+Enter shadow length and object height, (or, instead, the angle of elevation of the sun) for a research source image, then also the date and time of the image, and see the potential locations at which such a shadow could be created for that point in time as the bright area (circle) on the world map.

 The bright yellow area of the circle marks all the locations which perfectly match your input information.